Tempo logotype

 How Tempo and Planisware approach AI and integrations

 Tempo's AI sits closer to the work, and it runs across the suite, not just time logging.
-Tempo Timesheets works with Atlassian Rovo agents on paid Atlassian Cloud plans – Timesheets Worklog Assistant, Timesheets Summary Analyzer, and Time Insights for Jira – to suggest time entries from Jira activity, flag variance between planned and logged hours, and surface workload patterns.
+On Structure PPM, Structure View Builder configures portfolio views from natural-language prompts and Structure Formula Assistant builds the rollup formulas; on Custom Charts, Custom Charts Assistant turns natural-language prompts into Jira dashboard charts.
+On Timesheets, Timesheets Worklog Assistant, Timesheets Summary Analyzer, and Time Insights for Jira suggest entries from Jira activity, flag variance between planned and logged hours, and surface workload patterns.
 Each suggestion runs through Tempo's standard approval flow before it lands against a CapEx or OpEx account, and every entry is auditable line by line.
 The human approver owns the timesheet that goes to finance, not the agent.

 Tempo extends Jira's data model – it doesn't duplicate or replace it.
 Planisware, by contrast, maintains its own centralized repository for portfolio, financial, and resource data, with delivery systems feeding it via integration.

 The workflow philosophies diverge sharply on transformation cost.
 Planisware deployments are significant organizational projects – platform configuration, process redesign, data migration, and change management across PMO and finance functions.
-Tempo's modular deployment is built to avoid that cost: Start with Timesheets, add Capacity Planner, add Financial Manager, expand to Structure PPM – each step delivering value before the next begins.
+Tempo's modular deployment is built to avoid that cost and enable teams to adopt the tools they need at their own pace: Start with Timesheets or Structure, add Capacity Planner, expand to Financial Manager – each step delivering value before the next begins.

 Top Planisware strengths